mykter/TagTime-desktop/README.md

 Download the latest installer from [Releases](https://github.com/mykter/TagTime-desktop/releases) and run it.

 The application will automatically launch in the background on system startup.
 Preferences can be set via the tray icon.

+To view and edit your past pings, right click the tray icon and choose Edit Pings.

+To analyze where your time is being spent, check out this [Visualizer](https://alexschell.shinyapps.io/tagtime-vis/) or use the perl scripts from the [original TagTime implementation](https://github.com/tagtime/TagTime).
+At some point you'll be able to analyze your time usage directly from within the app.

 # Contributing